... or how a baby

 usually from day 1), maximum weight, ...

-I have never been creative and brave enough to do so, but you can make
+I've never been creative and brave enough myself to do so, but you can

-beautiful and very inexpensive yet great quality slings!
+beautiful and super inexpensive yet great quality slings!

 Whichever sling you decide on, give yourself, and your baby, some time

 to get used to it.
-Once you are both comfortable, you are ready for the
+Once you're both comfortable, you'll be all set for